heloayer/rest_service/README.md

 # for TSARKA

-run the app in docker
+run the app in docker using docker-compose up
-use docker-compose up